 F&A cost recovery reimburses the University for the additional expense of supporting sponsored projects.
 Specifically, F&A costs are incurred for purposes common to many or all projects, programs, or activities of WSU.
 Typical WSU operations for which sponsored projects are charged F&A costs include the following:

-General executive and administrative functions and expenses of a general nature which do not relate solely to any major function of the University.
+General executive and administrative functions and expenses of a general nature that do not relate solely to any major function of the University.
 This includes Payroll, Purchasing, and other administrative functions.

-Management and support duties which benefit departmental activities.
+Management and support duties that benefit departmental activities.

 Sponsored Projects Administration

 Proposal review, sponsor negotiations, sponsored project development, and grant and contract post-award administration.